 The day you open your doors is the day that your business starts.
-For example, in October 2008, you began researching and preparing to start your own business.
-But you didn't actually open your doors until January 2009.
-In that case, your started your business in January 2009, and you would therefore check the box on Line H.
+For example, before the end of the year, you began researching and preparing to start your own business, but you didn't actually open your doors until after the start of the new year.
+In that case, you started your business in the new year, and you would therefore check the box on Line H.